R-Ross414/compiler-construction-2020/lecture-12.2.md

     const { main } = wasmInstance.exports;
     console.log(main());

-In the Wat window on the upper right copy
+In the Wat window on the upper left copy

     (module
      (func